Carl-Henric/ms3/README.md

 ---
 ## Design Choices
 The overall idea with the site was to make it serious and clean without any disturbing elements.
 I wanted it to have a modern layout, both on desktop and mobiles.
 The main focus was to make it easy for the users to understand it and proceed, without noticing the page itself.
-Tha faster the better for the client to see the ad suggestions.
+The faster the better for the client to see the ad suggestions.

 ### Fonts